 - Enrolling in grades 6-8 for 2014-2015

 - Note: Due to the large number of returning scholars in grades 9-11, new seats may not be available for our high school program.
-However, by completing this form, you will be notified if seats became available.
+However, please follow the “Download” link above and complete the form, you will be notified if seats became available.

 Ivy Preparatory Academy at Kirkwood